sakersten/seniorThesisRepo/README.md

 ## Introduction

 ### Purpose
-The purpose of this document is to outline the functional and non-functional requirements of Mahoney University’s new online registration system.
-The system is designed to streamline the registration process for students and faculty, replacing the outdated manual system.
-This specification serves as a contract between the system stakeholders and the developers to ensure that the system meets the needs of its users while adhering to university policies and technical constraints.
+The purpose of this document is to outline the functional and non-functional requirements of PackPal, a mobile travel and packing assistant application.
+PackPal is designed to simplify trip preparation by helping users manage their closet inventory, plan trips, and generate customized packing lists.
+This specification serves as a shared agreement between stakeholders and developers, ensuring that the app meets user needs while maintaining usability, reliability, and technical consistency.

-The key goals of the new system are:
+The key goals of PackPal are:
-- To improve the efficiency of the course registration process for students.
+- To streamline the trip preparation process, reducing the time and effort spent planning and packing.
-- To provide staff in the Registrar’s Office with tools to manage course offerings, schedules, and student records.
+- To provide users with tools to manage their closet inventory, making packing more accurate and less repetitive.
-- To enhance the accuracy and accessibility of student academic information, such as grades and enrollment history.
-- To support the university’s transition to digital infrastructure while maintaining compatibility with legacy systems during a transitional period.
+- To automatically generate tailored packing lists based on trip details such as destination, activities, and duration.
+- To ensure secure access to user data through authenticated accounts.

 ### Scope
-This system is intended to support the registration process for all students at Mahoney University, including undergraduates, graduate students, and non-degree-seeking students.
-The system will handle:
+PackPal is intended for individual travelers who want to simplify and organize their packing process.
+The app will support:
-- Student authentication and secure access to personal records.
+- Secure user authentication and access to personal closet and trip data.
-- Course search and registration.
-- Enrollment validation, including prerequisite checks and course availability.
-- Management of student schedules, including the ability to add, drop, or modify course enrollments.
+- Management of closet items, including adding, editing, and deleting items.
-- Grade viewing and transcript requests.

-The scope of the system also includes administrative tools for the Registrar’s Office to:
-- Create and modify course offerings for each academic term.
-- Manage enrollment caps, waitlists, and course prerequisites.
-- Track student progress and generate reports for academic performance.
+- Trip creation and modification, capturing details such as destinations, dates, activities, bag type, and laundry availability.
+- Automatic generation of packing lists based on the user’s closet inventory and trip details.
+- Viewing, updating, or deleting trips and closet items as needed.

+Additional features include:
+- A personalized dashboard displaying upcoming trips and recent closet activity.
+- Editing trips or items through pre-filled forms to minimize duplicate entry.
+- Input validation to ensure accurate data (e.g., required trip details must be provided).

 ### Definitions, Acronyms, and Abbreviations
-- **Registrar**: The official responsible for maintaining student records, managing course schedules, and overseeing the registration process.
-- **Student Information System (SIS)**: A university-wide database that stores student records, course information, and academic data.
-- **GPA**: Grade Point Average, a numerical representation of a student's academic performance.
-- **Semester**: A division of the academic year, typically consisting of a Fall and Spring term, in which courses are offered and completed.
-- **Waitlist**: A system that allows students to reserve a spot in a full course, subject to availability if another student drops the course.
-- **Prerequisite**: A course or requirement that must be completed before a student can enroll in a more advanced course.
+- **Closet Item**: An individual piece of clothing, accessory, or other item that a user owns and may pack for a trip.
+- **Trip**: A planned travel event with destinations, duration, and activities, used to generate a packing list.
+- **Packing List**: A system-generated list of closet items tailored to a specific trip.
-- **User Role**: A designation for system access levels, such as student, registrar, or faculty member, each with different permissions within the system.
+- **User Role**: The traveler who creates, edits, and manages closet items and trips within the system.
-- **Concurrent Enrollment**: The ability for students to be enrolled in multiple courses during the same academic term.
+- **Authentication**: The process of securely logging in with a username and password to access system features.

 ## Overview
-The Mahoney University Registration System is a web-based platform designed to automate the course registration process for students and faculty.
-It serves as the primary interface for students to manage their academic schedules and for university staff to oversee the course offerings and registration workflows.
+PackPal is a mobile application designed to help users plan trips and organize their packing efficiently.
+It combines a virtual closet with a trip planner, giving users an integrated way to manage clothing items and prepare for travel.

 ### System Features:
+The travel and packing assistant system is a web-based platform designed to help users organize trips and generate personalized packing lists.
+It functions as both a virtual closet and a trip planner, combining inventory management with travel preparation.

-1. **Secure Login**: Ensures that only authorized users have access to the system, with user authentication based on a username and password.
+1. **Secure Login**: Ensures only authorized users can access the system through authentication with a username and password.
-2. **Closet Items**: Allows users to input items that they have in their closet, enabling them to provide items for a packing list.
-3. **Trip Items**: Allows users to add and edit trips, enabling them to input details about their trip to better generate packing lists.
-4.

-2. **Course Search**: Allows students to browse available courses by department, term, and subject, with filtering options based on course availability, schedule, and prerequisites.
-3. **Course Registration**: Students can add or drop courses, view class schedules, and receive notifications of any conflicts or unmet prerequisites.
-4. **Grades and Transcripts**: Provides students with access to their grades from current and past semesters, as well as the ability to request official transcripts.
-5. **Registrar Management Tools**: The Registrar’s Office can create, modify, and delete course sections, set enrollment limits, and manage waitlists.

-The system is designed with scalability in mind, allowing it to handle thousands of students registering simultaneously during peak periods.
-It will integrate with the university’s existing Student Information System (SIS) and is built using modern web technologies to ensure ease of use, reliability, and performance.
+2. **Closet Management**: Users can add, edit, and delete items from their virtual closet to build a comprehensive inventory.
+3. **Trip Management**: Users can create, view, edit, and delete trips to specify destinations, duration, activities, bag type, and laundry options.
+4. **Packing List Generation**: PackPal generates personalized packing lists automatically from the user’s closet inventory and trip details, with the option to regenerate lists after updates.
+5. **Dashboard Overview**: Displays a snapshot of recent closet activity and upcoming trips for quick access.

+PackPal is designed to be fast, intuitive, and scalable so that users can manage multiple trips and large closet inventories without performance issues.
+Utilizing ReactNative, it emphasizes ease of use, security, and personalized travel preparation.

-The following sections detail the specific use cases that the system will support, describing how students and staff will interact with the system during typical operations.
+The following sections detail the specific use cases that the system will support, describing how users will interact with the system during typical operations.

 ## Use Cases